Have you been to Cernauti?

 - USSR (the Union of Soviet Socialist Republics) (Northern Bukovina) 1945-1991

 Two days in Bukovina beyond the border, in Ukraine

-At the border it is a little bit shocking.
-You spend a lot of time (a few hours when you go and double when you come back, because you enter in European space), people are impatient, slightly mean.
-The border is not an European one, it is a Romanian improvisation.
+At the border, it is a little bit shocking.
+You spend a lot of time (a few hours when you go and double when you come back because you enter in European space), people are impatient, slightly mean.
+The border is not a European one, it is a Romanian improvisation.

 You may also suffer a shock after you make a few kilometers as the houses and the households are big, clean and neat.
 The fields are plowed.
 The people are diligent and it is visible.
 The discrepancy is big between the villages in the Romanian border area and the Ukrainian one.